YassinNouh21/jmeter-dockerization-server/README.md

 *JMX* required : Your jmx filename
 *XMX* optional : Set the java heap (default 1g)
 *XMS* optional : Set the java heap (default 1g)
-*host* optional : Set the default request hostname on which perform the test (default jsonplaceholder.typicode.com)
+*host* optional : Set the default request hostname on which perform the test (default localhost)
 *port* optional : Set the default request port on which perform the test (default 443)
 *protocol* optional : Set the default request protocol (default https)
 *threads* optional : Set the number of virtual users to create (default 10)